-7 Non-diversion of ODA in case of operator (in case of being Statement from the CME and the VPA operator (in Public funding shall confirm that there is no public funding or in the case of public funding, the Annex 1 party will confirm that funding is not a 8 - Technological and performance specifications are given in section A.3 of the VPA-DD for the technologies included in the VPA.
-The project technologies comply with the minimum specification methodologies (as applicable).
-9 VPA Start Date webpage of the CDM PoA and CPAs to be shared with the VVB.
-10 VPA Crediting Period 15 years in line with the Community Service Activity Requirements.
+9 VPA Start Date registered with the CDM 10 VPA Crediting Period 15 years in line with the Community Service Activity Requirements.
 The maximum crediting period includes the time that a project or CPA has been issued emission reductions under CDM.
-Services Activity requirements is 15 years from start date i.e. 25/08/2018 to 24/08/2033.
+Services Activity requirements is 15 years from start date i.e. 30/11/2019 to 29/11/2034.
 11 Approval of CPA by CME • • A letter by CME giving approval for the VPA to be included into its registered PoA.
-12 Target groups of the programme domestic end users Sale invoices and agreements between the end user/community head and the CME.
-13 Additionality of VPAs demonstrated in accordance with the paragraph 1.1.3 of Annex B (Positive List) of Community Services Activity Requirements, version 1.2 "Project · the users of the technology/measure are households or year for Improved Cook Stoves (ICS), Hence, according to paragraph 4.1.9 of the 'Community Services Activity Requirements', the VPA is deemed additional and therefore is not required to prove financial additionality at the time of Design Certification.
-14 Sampling requirements for the PoA usage survey and sampling requirements/ guidelines of the applied provided to GS VVB.
-15 Application of Methodologies The methodologies that can be applied to a VPA include: - AMS-I.A (version 14) - AMS-III.AR (version 7) - TPDDTEC (version 3.1) - Emission reduction from Safe Drinking Water Supply (version 1.0) following combination of methodologies: AMS-I.A (version 14) and TPDDTEC (version 3.1) The justification for meeting each of the applicability criterion of the applied methodologies for both Improved Cookstoves and Solar Lighting Systems in given

-Each VPA can implement these methodologies in isolation.
-In addition, the following combinations of methodologies are eligible under the PoA: - AMS-I.A (Version 14) or AMS-III.AR (version 7) and TPDDTEC (version 3.1) - AMS-I.A (Version 14) or AMS-III.AR (version 7) and Emission reduction from Safe Drinking Water Supply (version 1.0) 16 End User Group The VPA is either aimed at households, community organisations (e.g. schools) or small/medium enterprises.
+12 Target groups of the programme domestic end users 13 Additionality of VPAs Additionality will be demonstrated in accordance with the paragraph 1.1.3 of Annex B (Positive List) of Community Services Activity Requirements, version 1.2 "Project activities solely composed of isolated units where the users of the technology/measure are households or with item 1.1.3 of Annex B - positive list mentioned in the 'Community Services Activity Requirements', Version 1.2.
+It is solely composed of isolated units (CEPs) where the users of the technology/ measure are households or communities communities or institutions and where each unit results in <= 600 MWh (1.8 GWh th)of energy savings per year or <=600 tonnes of emission reductions per year" institutions and where each unit results in <= a.
+1.8 GWh of thermal energy savings per year for Improved Cook Stoves (ICS), b.
+600 tCO 2 per year for Solar lighting systems (SLS).
+Hence, according to paragraph 4.1.9 of the 'Community Services Activity Requirements', the VPA is deemed additional and therefore is not required to prove financial additionality at the time of Design Certification.
+14 Sampling requirements for the PoA usage survey and - 15 Application of Methodologies The methodologies that can be applied to a VPA include: - AMS-I.A (version 14) - AMS-III.AR (version 6) - TPDDTEC (version 3.1) - Emission reduction from Safe Drinking Water Supply (version 1.0) Each VPA can implement these methodologies in isolation.
+In addition, the following combinations of following combination of methodologies: AMS-I.A (version 14) and TPDDTEC (version 3.1) The justification for meeting each of the applicability criterion of the applied methodologies for both Improved Cookstoves and Solar Lighting Systems in given methodologies are eligible under the PoA: - AMS-I.A (Version 14) or AMS-III.AR (version 6) and TPDDTEC (version 3.1) - AMS-I.A (Version 14) or AMS-III.AR (version 6) and Emission reduction from Safe Drinking Water Supply (version 1.0) 16 End User Group The VPA is either aimed at households, community organisations (e.g. schools) or small/medium enterprises.
 The VPA-DD identifies the target end-user group and describes the appropriate baseline scenario in subsequent sections of the VPA-DD.
-17 Baseline parameters to be established at VPA level demonstrate how the baseline parameters for baselines not established at the PoA level (that applies for baselines and options not applicable at the first VPA at the time of PoA registration) that are to be calculated at the VPA copies of any official government reports, statistics or literature sources used for determining parameters.
-For local surveys or 18 Local Stakeholder Consultation The summary of LSC has been provided in section E of the VPA-DD. - VPA LSC report
+17 Baseline parameters to be established at VPA level demonstrate how the baseline parameters for baselines not established at the PoA level (that applies for baselines and options not applicable at the first VPA at the time of PoA registration) that are to be calculated at the VPA level have been determined.
+Parameters copies of any official government reports, statistics or literature sources used for determining parameters.
+18 Local Stakeholder Consultation The summary of LSC has been provided in section E of the VPA-DD. - VPA LSC report - Record of invitations sent to the stakeholders - Attendance sheet of the VPA LSC meeting to avoid compliance with Emission the appliable Small Scale Sequestration thresholds at aggregate level of the VPA the